rackerlabs/support-how-to/content/rackspace-email/export-or-import-a-set-of-rules-from-outlook.md

 6. Select the folder where you want to save the rules file, and then name the file.
 7. Click **Save**.

-If you want to export a file that contains only rules that are compatible with a previous version ofOutlook, in the **Save as type** list, select one of the following:
+If you want to export a file that contains only rules that are compatible with a previous version of Outlook, in the **Save as type** list, select one of the following:

  - Outlook 2002&reg; Compatible Rules Wizard rules